GitHubSamm/growing_networks/README.md

 # This project is part of my Conversational AI course teached by Pr.
 Mirco Ravanelli at Concordia University.

+You can explore the notebook in `_notebooks/Notebook_Growing_Networks.ipynb` for a guided walkthrough of the project, including methodology, experimental setup, and results.

+---

 The goal of this project is to explore neural networks that grow during training.
 While traditional training involves a fixed number of parameters in a neural network, this project focuses on dynamically increasing the parameters over time, similar to the adaptive nature of our brain.